Alicia Ayvas, MSSW, LCSW, CEDS-S

 My primary focus is working with individuals with eating disorders and their families.
 My goal is to deliver client-centered and collaborative care working as a team with you, your family, and appropriate professionals.
 I have practiced at multiple levels of care, including inpatient, partial hospitalization, and intensive outpatient specializing in the treatment of eating disorders.
 My primary treatment modalities include Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Exposure and Response Prevention Therapy and Family Systems Therapy.
 I also have worked in non-profit mental health, where I gained experience working with a wide variety of mental health challenges and at the Alexandria Department of Community and Human Services.

 I earned my Bachelor's in Arts in American Studies with minors in Women's and Gender Studies and Spanish from Georgetown University and I earned my Master's in Social Work from Catholic University.
 I have completed additional training in Cognitive Behavioral Therapy and Motivational Interviewing.
-I am currently nearing completion of my clinical social work license under the supervision of Alicia Ayvas, MSSW, LCSW, CEDS.
+I am currently working toward my CEDS under the supervision of Alicia Ayvas, MSSW, LCSW, CEDS.

 My central goal as a practitioner is to help clients foster self-compassion and self-acceptance.
 With a warm and non-judgmental presence, I collaborate with clients as they increase self-awareness and develop new skills in order to find peace and lead balanced, fulfilling lives.
 I recognize the value of self-determination and uniqueness of each client and enjoy facilitating the recovery process.
 Experienced in Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and other evidence based modalities, I maintain a client-centered approach while working with individuals, groups, or families at any level of care.